yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 ## Future projects

-I don’t have much to announce for now regarding ongoing projects as the team was very busy with `Tears of the Kingdom` and the Android release.
+We don’t have much to announce for now regarding ongoing projects—we were very busy with `Tears of the Kingdom` and the Android release!

-GPUCode is working on a couple of cool things, one of them is implementing a way to have an equivalent to {{< gh-hovercard "10545" "DXGI presentation" >}} working on Intel and AMD hardware, that way AutoHDR can be used with any GPU vendor, not just NVIDIA.
+GPUCode is working on a couple of cool things.
+One of them is implementing a way to have an equivalent to {{< gh-hovercard "10545" "DXGI presentation" >}} working on Intel and AMD hardware; that way, AutoHDR can be used with any GPU vendor, not just NVIDIA.

 That’s all folks!
 For real this time.
 If you reached this point, sorry for the delay, thank you for your patience and for sticking until the end.
 See you next month!
-~~I need some sleep…~~
+~~We all need some sleep…~~

 &nbsp;
 {{< article-end >}}